cachethq/cachet/README.md

 ## Show your support

 Cachet is a BSD-3-licensed open source project.
-If you'd like to support future development, check out the [Patreon campaign](https://patreon.com/jbrooksuk).

 ## Professional Installation Service